chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > If we offered €55k, would you consider it?

-If the offer was around €55k, I'd definitely want to look at the full package first.
-Benefits, career growth, and responsibilities matter a lot to me as well.

 €55k is a bit below my target range, but I'd be open to discussing it if the role offers strong growth opportunities and is a great fit for my skills.

 > What's the minimum salary you would accept?

-Based on the market in Munich and my background, I believe €60 is a fair salary, but I'm open to a conversation about the full package.
+Based on the market in Munich and my background, I believe €60 is a fair salary.

 > What is your current salary?